david-pawar/DavidsBookStore/DavidsBookStore/README.txt

 1211 my current repository.cs has two two functions two remove, two GetFirstOrDefault, etc. added Repository.cs which is provided by folder in my project, so far no error

+1258 recreated IUnitOfWork and UnitOfWork, bcs it was showing some error